FILMMAKERS COLLECTIVE SUMMER 2025

 TUITION: $4,750.00

-REGISTRATION FOR 2025 OPENING SOON
+REGISTRATION FOR 2025 NOW OPEN

 The International Film Institute of New York (IFI) will offer a unique opportunity to learn the art of filmmaking in an in-depth, supportive, and intimate program.